cornerman/sloth/README.md

 ### Serialization

 For serialization, we make use of the typeclasses provided by [chameleon](https://github.com/cornerman/chameleon).
 You can use existing libraries like circe, upickle, scodec or boopickle out of the box or define a serializer yourself (see the project readme).
 So you need a `Serializer` and `Deserializer` for each type you are using in the method signature of your API methods.

+In the above examples, we used the type `ByteBuffer` to select the serialization method.
+We get implicit serializers/deserializers for `ByteBuffer` through the import `chameleon.ext.boopickle._`.
+Or you can use circe by providing the type `Json` (or String) and importing `chameleon.ext.circe._`.
+There are more available in chameleon.

 ## How does it work